 But even if you missed the first moves in this currency war, it's not too late to profit.

-Forget about it...the real risk right now is an all-out 1930s-style currency war.
-I know it's not front-page news yet, but I have a sneaking suspicion it will be shortly.
+This is not front-page news yet, but I have a sneaking suspicion it will be shortly...

 For instance, the euro - the simplest of hedges against a declining dollar and the U.S. Federal Reserve's expansive monetary policy - has run into difficulties, losing billions for even the most sophisticated Wall Street banks.

 But that's not all.
 The Brazilian real, which was one of the best performing currencies of 2010, has dropped back sharply in 2011.

 Still, if you harness the lessons of 2011, you can take advantage of the new opportunities set to emerge in 2012.
 In particular there are three currencies every investor should own.

 I'll get to those in a moment.
 But first, I'd like to fill you in on what currencies to avoid.